York Revolution: Logos and uniforms

-From 2007 to 2010, the York Revolution's colors were navy blue, red, white, brass, and silver.
-The original brand focused exclusively on symbols such as the United States flag and the bald eagle.
-The team re-branded for the 2011 season to the look used today.
+From 2007 to 2010, the York Revolution's team colors were navy blue, red, white, brass, and silver.
+The original brand focused exclusively on patriotic symbols such as the United States flag and the bald eagle national bird symbol of America.
+The team re-branded after four years for the 2011 season to the different look used today.

 The current team colors of the York Revolution are navy blue, yellow, white, and silver.
 The "Revolution" wordmark is colored white in an industrial script centered on a navy blue background.
-The word "York" is featured above in white with a baseball standing in for the letter "O".
+The word "York" is featured above in white with a baseball standing in for the letter "o".
 The entire wordmark is outlined in silver.
-Centered above the wordmark is a bald eagle holding a baseball bat.
+Centered above the wordmark is an American bald eagle holding a baseball bat.

-The York Revolution wear caps produced by OC Sports and uniforms by New Balance.
+The York Revolution wear caps produced by the firms of OC Sports and uniforms by New Balance.
 The caps are navy blue throughout with a stylized white "Y" topped with an eagle's head clutching a baseball.
 The entire cap logo is outlined in silver.
 The Revolution wordmark is centered on the back, lower edge of the cap.
 There is also an all yellow hat featuring the York "Y" being grasped by an eagle talon.

 The home jerseys are white with navy blue and yellow paneling down the sides.
-They feature a navy blue cursive serif wordmark with a yellow outline that pays tribute to the Baltimore Orioles' script.
-The away jersey is gray with navy blue and yellow paneling down the sides.
+They feature a navy blue cursive serif wordmark with a yellow outline that pays tribute to the Baltimore Orioles' style of script on their black / orange and white team jerseys.
+The Revolution away jersey is gray with navy blue and yellow paneling down the sides.
 Across the chest is the cursive "York" wordmark in navy blue outlined in yellow with a traditional underscore.
 The team also sports a third alternate jersey, which has changed numerous times over the years.